Welcome to Argentina!

 I am not a big fan of rankings, but I try to provide you the most straightforward facts about free mover universities in this website.
 By having a look at the data, I wouldn’t suggest Argentina for a purely status-oriented study abroad experience.
 Nonetheless, studying abroad is an extremely valid personal experience, and Argentina could be a completely different environment compared to your hometown, hence it will make you grow a lot as an individual.
 Furthermore, it’s a perfect place if you want to learn Spanish and enjoy a sunny, South American experience!

 Argentina is a cheap country.
-Monthly costs of living for a single person are below 400€.
-Here you can find a detail of the various costs that you can encounter in this country.
+Monthly costs of living for a single person are close to 400€.
 Keep in mind that, as a student, you could have access to various discounts which can include food, travel and accommodation expenses.

 When it comes to university’s fees, Argentina is quite expensive, with a median 6375€/semester for free mover students.

-Which Argentinian cities are available for free movers?
+Which Argentinian cities are available to free movers?